qeiynn/rpi_power-button/README.md

 1. [Connect to your Raspberry Pi via SSH]
 1. Clone this repo: git clone https://github.com/qeiynn/Rpi_Power-Button.git
-1. Run the setup script: ./Rpi_Power-Button/install
+1. Inside folder run the setup script: sudo bash install

 ## Uninstallation

 If you need to uninstall the power button script in order to use GPIO3 for another project or something:

-1. Run the uninstall script: ./Rpi_Power-Button/uninstall
+1. Inside folder run the uninstall script: sudo bash uninstall

 ## Hardware